Toyota Proace review

 Good stuff

-Surprisingly refined and comfy.
-Big warranty
+Surprisingly refined and comfy, plenty of powertrain options, big warranty

 Bad stuff